joergschwarzwaelder/hhc2022/Objective-3/README.md

 **Location: Tolkien Ring / Windows Event Logs Terminal**
 **Hints (2x) from Sparkle Redberry**

 This objective is about getting familiar with the analysis of Windows event logs.
-There are provided for download: https://storage.googleapis.com/hhc22_player_assets/powershell.evtx
+The log file is provided for download: https://storage.googleapis.com/hhc22_player_assets/powershell.evtx

 In order to complete this objective, the event log file was exported to an XML file for easier handling: